jhuus/BRITE-Kit/README.md

 ### Collecting Training Data
 #### Introduction
-You can use your own recordings, or recordings from public source such as:
+You can use your own recordings, or recordings from public sources such as:

 - [Google Audioset](https://research.google.com/audioset/)
 - [iNaturalist](https://www.inaturalist.org/)